LEXINGTON, MISSOURI

 Viquesney relatives at the 10/2/2004 re-dedication.

 The rededication ceremony was presided over by Capt.
-Mark Mullenioux ’78, Wentworth Public Affairs Officer, and included participation by Major General John Little ’61, Wentworth Superintendent/President, the Wentworth Color Guard, the Leavenwoth, Kansas High School JROTC Color Guard attired in World War Doughboy uniforms (with a WWI vintage 48 star flag), together with their Senior ROTC instructor, LTC Ed Kennedy, four Viquesney relatives (pictured at right), Cathie Schoppenhorst of Marthasville, Missouri, Denise Viquesney Bradley and Mr. and Mrs. Bud Bradley of Kansas City or the Kansas City area, Doran Cart, Liberty Memorial Curator, the Color Guard of the Lee’s Summit Robert L. Clore American Legion Post No. 189, and Post Commander, Roy Nelson, Wentworth alumnus whose special assistance enabled a new base to be provided and the pedestal restored, and 16 cadets who gave presentations recognizing each of the 16 Wentworth alumnus lost during the war.
+Mark Mullenioux ’78, Wentworth Public Affairs Officer, and included participation by Major General John Little ’61, Wentworth Superintendent/President, the Wentworth Color Guard, the Leavenwoth, Kansas High School JROTC Color Guard attired in World War Doughboy uniforms (with a WWI vintage 48 star flag), together with their Senior ROTC instructor, LTC Ed Kennedy, four Viquesney relatives (pictured at right), Cathie Schoppenhorst of Marthasville, Missouri, Denise Viquesney Bradley and Mr. and Mrs. Bud Bradley of the Kansas City area, Doran Cart, Liberty Memorial Curator, the Color Guard of the Lee’s Summit Robert L. Clore American Legion Post No. 189, and Post Commander, Roy Nelson, Wentworth alumnus whose special assistance enabled a new base to be provided and the pedestal restored, and 16 cadets who gave presentations recognizing each of the 16 Wentworth alumnus lost during the war.
 (In that regard, there are only 14 names on the original plaque.
 The two omitted names, which were not known at the time that plaque was made, have been placed on a new plaque on the back of the pedestal.)
 Alumni Chairman, Al McCormick ’67, of Parkville, Missouri, played a major role in all activities of the day.

 The rededication and unveiling of the front plaque were performed by Viquesney family member Cathie Schoppenhorst and Lee’s Summit Robert F. Clore American Legion Post Commander Roy Nelson.
 The new plaque on the rear of the pedestal was unveiled by Wentworth Alumnus Judd Douglas and Cadet Major Matt Rosen.
 The ceremony was concluded by a 21-gun salute and a rendition of Taps by Capt.
 Gary Love.